zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 :::note
 * If you already have an existing keystore created with a proper java version, or are using keyrings, this error will not occur.
-* If you are not planning to use Zowe Desktop then you can disable the ZSS component to avoid receiving ZSS component errors in the log.
+* If you are not planning to use Zowe Desktop, you can disable the ZSS component to avoid receiving ZSS component errors in the log.
 :::

 ## Eureka request failed when using entrusted signed z/OSMF certificate

 **Symptoms**

 When using the entrusted signed z/OSMF certificate a problem may occur whereby the ZLUX AppServer cannot register with Eureka.
-Review of the logs indicate that the cause is the self-signed certificate:
+The logs indicate that the cause is the self-signed certificate:

 ```
 <ZWED:198725> ZWESVUSR WARN (_zsf.bootstrap,webserver.js:156) ZWED0148E - Exception thrown when reading SAF keyring, e= Error: R_datalib call failed: function code: 01, SAF rc: 8, RACF rc: 8, RACF rsn: 44